suraj-deshmukh/covid19-tracker/README.md

    - Deaths: Number of patients died due to covid 19
    - Critical: Number of patients in critical stage
    - Today's Case: Number of postives detected for current date
-   - Todat's Death: Number of deaths reported for current date
+   - Today's Death: Number of deaths reported for current date
    - TestPerOneMillion: Number of Tests done per one million so far
    - DeathsPerOneMillion: Number of patients died per million so far
    - Test: Total Number of Tests done so far